elaine17016/2025-NTHU-BCI-final-project/README.md

 These validation methods collectively build confidence in the goodness and strength of the designed model.
 ## 5. Usage
-Here, we introduce the usage of svm.p.
+Here, we introduce the usage of svm.py.

-1. Environment Setup
+1. **Environment Setup**
    In order to execute our BCI classification code, make sure to have the following environment:

-  Python version: 3.8+
+   - Python version: 3.8+

-2. Required Libraries:
+2. **Required Libraries:**
 ```bash
 pip install numpy h5py scipy scikit-learn
 ```

-3. Dataset
+3. **Dataset**

    Download and preprocess the EEG dataset with EEGLAB and preprocessing.m in MATLAB to create MI_3.mat.

-4. How to Run?
+4. **How to Run?**

    Put the file MI_3.mat in the current working directory.

    Run the classification script:

 ```bash
 python svm.py